What Tea is Good for Sore Throat?

 For green-tea lovers, we have a range of delicious and soothing green teas on offer that can help you feel like yourself again in no time at all.
 They are available in a range of distinct flavors and can be both caffeinated and decaffeinated, meaning that you can appreciate the benefits no matter your personal tastes.
 It doesn’t matter if you’re looking for a surge of energy or a helping hand to help you set off to sleep.
 Alternatively, you could also set out to brew up your own matcha green tea or white tea.
-If you are looking for something a little sweeter, then peppermint teas are always the way to go - combining unique flavors with unique health benefits that you are sure to enjoy.
+If you are looking for something a little sweeter, then peppermint teas are always the way to go.
 No matter what kind of product you are looking for - we’re sure to have something that fits your desires.

 No matter your personal tastes or preferences, we have a wide range of products on offer that can help you fight off a sore throat, without sacrificing in terms of taste and flavor!
 Furthermore, we strive to provide you with products at a fair and reasonable price, as health shouldn’t come with a price tag.
 If you aren’t sure about which exact choice to make, do not hesitate to get in touch - we are happy to provide you with some extra guidance and support!